sgoldenlab/simba/docs/unsupervised_classification.md

 First, import the pre-processed feature dataset as was saved as a .pkl file from the previous step by clicking the ```Browse File``` button and navigating to the 'create_dataset' folder.

-Next, specify the target group you would like to focus on for the analysis in the ```Target group``` entry box, such as "RI Male". [more info on target group].

 Then, you can select between your dimensionality reduction algorithms via the dropdown menu on the right of the `Select dimensionality reduction algorithm` label, and by clicking the small box inside of the box that says `UMAP` (which is the default algorithm), the other options should be available.
 As each algorithm is selected, a new set of hyperparameter entry boxes will appear respective to the algorithm.